gulzarshaikh/WellArchitected-Assessment/README.md

 In the **data** directory, you will find various JSON files.
 Most of the files have the suffix **.data.json** which contain the actual content.
 Furthermore there is one **categories.json** file which contains the categories and subcategories we use to structure the content.
 In most cases you will only need to work in the .data.json files.

+During the rendering operations all the .data.json files are merged as a first step.
+Hence, the split of content between those files is only to provide and easier way to structure it.
+If you are not completely sure in which file to add new content (or maybe even to add a new .data.json file): Don't worry about this too much.
+Your content will still be used for rendering in any case!

 There are currently the following content types:
 - assessement questions (`Question`)
 - design considerations (`Design Consideration`)